Last updated: June 2026

 How long to spend

-- Minimum 3 hours for the main route along the central axis
+- At least 3 hours for the main route along the central axis

 - 4 to 5 hours to include the side exhibitions and the Imperial Garden

-- If time allows, a full day lets you explore the complex without rushing
+- If you have the time, a full day lets you explore without rushing

-- Hall of Supreme Harmony, the imperial throne hall, the most breathtaking point in the complex
+- Hall of Supreme Harmony, the imperial throne hall, was what struck me most: the size and the surrounding courtyards are genuinely impressive

-- Imperial Garden (Yuhuayuan), at the back of the complex, one of the most peaceful spots in the visit
+- Imperial Garden (Yuhuayuan), at the back of the complex, one of the most peaceful spaces of the visit

-- Treasure Gallery, display of real imperial jewels and artefacts
+- Treasure Gallery, an exhibition of real imperial jewels and artefacts

 Best time to visit

-- Avoid weekends and national holidays, the complex can get extremely crowded
+- Avoid weekends and national holidays, when the complex can get extremely crowded

 Practical tips

-- Arrive when the gates open at 8:30 AM to avoid crowds in the main halls
+- Arrive at opening, 8:30am, to avoid crowds in the main halls

-- The official audio guide is good quality and covers the highlights well
+- The official audio guide is good quality and covers the main points well

-- Bring snacks, the in-complex restaurants are expensive
+- Bring snacks, the on-site restaurants are expensive

-- Book tickets in advance, without a reservation, there is no entry
+- Book your ticket in advance, without a booking there's no entry